Skip to main content

 Coexisting conditions

-People with AS commonly have other autoimmune disorders, which can affect other parts of the body:
+People with AS often have other autoimmune disorders that affect other parts of the body:

 Promotion disclosure